tonyvx/007x/hr_efficiency/HR_Analysis.md

 ####Comparing results from the model's prediction on validation data
   * overall Accuracy of 0.988 against validation data as compared to 1 given by model data,
   * predicting employees leaving company with 0.952381 accuracy against validation data as compared to 1 given by model data and
-  * predicting employess staying with the company with 0.9991251 accuracy against validation data as compared to 1 given by model.
+  * predicting employees staying with the company with 0.9991251 accuracy against validation data as compared to 1 given by model.
-  * model is maintaining its accuracy levels and hence the model is repeative and is represntative of the problem.
+  * Though model too perfect (accuracy of 1) it is maintaining its accuracy levels close enough with unseen data and hence the model is repetitive and is representative of the problem.

 ####Overall looks like Random Forest Model is giving better prediction